ViliusDevX/ViliusDevX/README.md

 # 🤙 What's up!

-<h3>I'm a 17-year-old cybersecurity enthusiast and Backend developer from Vilnius, Lithuania 🇱🇹.</h3>
+<h3>I'm a 17-year-old cybersecurity enthusiast and developer from Vilnius, Lithuania 🇱🇹.</h3>

 ## 🔧 Tools I Use